 The guitar has a solid cedar top paired with solid Indian rosewood back and sides, which the guitar impressive resonance and acoustic projection.
 The 714ce carries Taylor's signature bright and clear sound, but a bit mellower because of the cedar top.
 The Taylor voice is distinct from the woody and midrangey tone of traditional acoustics, so liking it or not is more of a preference thing.
 One thing is for sure, it works really well for singer-songwriters, making the brand a mainstay at various events from small open-mic jams to big concerts.

 Another strong point for this acoustic is its smooth playability.
 Even with its long scale 25.5" configuration and 1.75" nut width, the company was able to setup the strings to where the instrument is very easy to play.
 This playability factor almost led me to pick Taylor over my main guitar, and up to now I'm considering one for my next purchase.
 Finally, the 714ce comes with Taylor's impressive Expression System 2 (ES 2) electronics which sound fantastic on stage.
 I've watched Jason Mraz fill a big coliseum with just his Taylor 714ce acoustic plugged into the PA, and it sounds jaw droppingly amazing.
 If you're looking for a premium accompaniment guitar, you will definitely love the sound of the Taylor 714ce.

 Gibson L-00 Standard

 What we consider as standard size today were not so standard back in the '30s.
 Back then the "parlor guitar" or "blues box" was commonly used, with its compact body and mid-emphasized tone.
 Many artists used this instrument to shape many of the musical styles that we have today.
-The 1932 L-00 Reissue from Gibson captures the iconic "blues box" faithfully for today's players, adding in their premium touch that results in a true timeless museum quality instrument.
+The L-00 Standard from Gibson captures the iconic "blues box" faithfully for today's players, adding in their premium touch and modern tech that results in a true timeless museum quality instrument.